foysalit/expo-templates/README.md

 #### Linting 💄
 Using typescript, eslint and prettier, all the templates have clean, consistent and bug-free code.
 The linter will run on every commit to ensure you're not committing any code with error or non linter-compliant code.

+#### E2E Testing ✅
+One of the most complex thing to setup around react native/expo apps is e2e tests due to tooling, outdated packages etc. The template will have out of the box setup for e2e testing with [detox](https://github.com/wix/Detox) with tests for existing features which will help you write your own tests on top of it.